 Reserved Seating and Seat Maps

 To set up performances with reserved seating, you must set up one or more seat maps.
-You can define multiple seat maps for different configurations (in the round vs. thrust, certain seats removed, etc.)
+If your wish to offer different seats at different price points (eg: premium, balcony, obstructed view) or make some seats only available to subscribers, then you will need to create multiple seating zones as well.
+You can create as many seating zones as you wish, and you can define multiple seat maps for different configurations (in the round vs. thrust, certain seats removed, etc.)

-The first step is to create a seat map using your favorite spreadsheet, such as Google Sheets or Microsoft Excel.
+Use your favorite spreadsheet application, such as Google Sheets or Microsoft Excel, to create a seat map from scratch.
 The format is simple:

-Each spreadsheet row is a row of seats.
-It’s conventional to present the seat map so the stage is at the top.
+- Each spreadsheet row is a row of seats.
+It’s conventional, although not required, to orient the seat map so the stage is at the top.

-Each spreadsheet is a cell containing a seat label, such as “A1”, “D22”, etc. These are the labels patrons will see when they make reservations.
-Seat labels can contain uppercase letters and numbers, and can terminate in an optional “+” to indicate an accessible seat.
+- Each cell provides the seating zone, seat label, and optional accessibility flag for one seat.
+The cell value “reg:A22”, for example, indicates a seat labelled “A22” and belonging to the seating zone whose short name is “reg”.
+The cell value “prem:B101+”, meanwhile, indicates that seat B101 is in the seating zone whose short name is “prem” and the seat is accessible (indicated by the plus sign).
+Patrons will see the seat labels when they make reservations.
+Seat labels can contain uppercase letters and numbers.
 (Lowercase letters in the spreadsheet cells will simply be converted to uppercase.)
 Accessible seats will be visually distinguished on the seat map, and the patron will see a reminder that they are booking an accessible seat.

-Leave cells blank to indicate no seat in that cell.
-This allows representing irregular seat layouts where the seats don’t necessarily create a perfect rectangular grid.
+- Leave cells blank to indicate no seat in that location.
+This allows representing aisles and irregular seat layouts where the seats don’t necessarily create a perfect rectangular grid.

 For some example seat maps, see this public Google folder.